Paper Lace

 Paper Lace is an English pop rock band formed in Nottingham in 1967.
 They achieved fame and success in 1974 when they had three UK Top 40 hit singles, including the number one hit "Billy Don't Be a Hero".
-In the United States they are considered a one-hit wonder, having had a lone US number one hit in 1974 with their signature song, "The Night Chicago Died".

 History

 The core of the band formed in 1967 as Music Box.
 Members Cliff Fish, Dave Manders, Roy White, and Phil Wright performed covers by the likes of the Beach Boys.
 In 1969 they changed their name to Paper Lace.
 In 1972 Paper Lace released First Edition, the first of two studio albums.

 Despite some TV appearances, the band achieved no mainstream success until 1973 victories on Opportunity Knocks, a talent contest series, broadcasting at that time on ITV.
 The band had auditioned for the programme in 1970, but they were not called to appear until 1973.
 According to Phil Wright (then lead singer, now lead singer of Phil Wright's Original 70s Paper Lace), the band initially questioned whether they should go on the show, but with Opportunity Knockss weekly viewing figures of 7 million, they concluded that going on the programme was a 'no brainer'.
 Paper Lace won for five consecutive weeks.

 On the basis of Opportunity Knocks performances, songwriters Mitch Murray and Peter Callander offered the band "Billy Don't Be a Hero", with the possibility of more songs if it took off.
 The song spent 14 weeks on the UK Singles Chart, three weeks of them at number one.
 It was followed by another Murray/Callander composition, the story song "The Night Chicago Died", which reached Number 3 in the UK in its 11 weeks on the chart.
 In late 1974, Murray and Callander’s third song for the band, "The Black-Eyed Boys", took Paper Lace to Number 37 in Canada and Number 11 during its 10-week UK run.